DevJSTAR/JSTAR-Tab/README.md

 - **[Patreon](https://patreon.com/jstarsdev)**
 - **[GitHub Releases](https://github.com/DevJSTAR/JSTAR-Tab/releases/latest)**

 Thank you for choosing JSTAR Tab!
-We hope you enjoy the seamless and personalized browsing experience it brings. 🚀
+We hope you enjoy the seamless, personalized, and now even more **accessible** browsing experience it brings. 🚀